carls-rodrigues/microservice-encoder-rust/README.md

 Here, `encoded_video_folder` is the folder containing the converted video.

 Processing Error:
-If the processing encountered an error, the JSON return pattern will be:
+If the processing encounters an error, the JSON return pattern will be:

 ```json
 {